 "The power of the preconceived notion, especially one that emanates from the elite members of the medical establishment, is a very difficult thing to overcome." - Dr. Russell Blaylock

 Science, or Emotions?

-The following is for anyone who wants to understand, more–so than holding an uninformed, dogmatic bias and baseless, emotional rejection of a new, observational testing method; a holistic method that can be used in alternative medicine clinics like the one we have in Los Angeles.
+The following is for anyone who wants to understand, more–so than holding an uninformed, dogmatic bias and baseless, emotional rejection of a new, observational testing method; a holistic method that can be used by licensed doctors in alternative medicine clinics in Los Angeles (like ours).

 Kinesiology: Scientific Observation

 The scientific method teaches us that observation is the first step to understanding how something works.
 We can set up an experiment and observe the results from that experiment.
 Are they consistent and repeatable?
 Repeating that experiment, observing and recording the results is where we get our data.
 Gathering the data, we can come to some conclusion about the observations that we have just made.
 This is the scientific method.
 Do you have any disagreement so far?

 Sufficient clinical observation allows mechanisms to be revealed